Salomon van Abbé: Work

 Salomon van Abbé was noted for his drypoints of the legal profession and the law.
-He signed much of his commercial work as an illustrator "Abbey", or "S. Abbey" to distinguish himself from his brother, Joseph van Abbé (1889–1954), who signed himself "J. Abbey".
+He signed much of his commercial work as an illustrator "Abbey", or "S. Abbey" to distinguish himself from his brother, Joseph van Abbé, who signed himself "J. Abbey".
 (In the 1911 census, the van Abbé family gave their surname as Abbey.)
 He also used the pseudonym "C. Morse" because of problems with publishers.

 Much of Abbé's commercial work was to design the dust jackets for books from for publishers such as Ward Lock & Co, Collins, Thomas Nelson, Thornton Butterworth, Methuen, John Murray, Skeffingtons, Hamish Hamilton, Nash and Grayson and Herbert Jenkins.
 Because his work for publishers was so prolific, he designed the jackets of many notable books published in the 1920s and 1930s, including the first "Saint" book by Leslie Charteris (Meet the Tiger, Ward Lock, 1928), The Mystery of the Blue Train by Agatha Christie (William Collins, Sons, 1928) and the first two novels by Dorothy L. Sayers (T. Fisher Unwin).
 In the 1950s he illustrated several children's books for Dent, including Treasure Island, Tanglewood Tales, Little Women and Good Wives.
-Other notable works he illustrated were John Galsworthy's Loyalties for Duckworth in 1930, William Kent's My Lord Mayor and the City of London (Herbert Jenkins, 1947), and Carola Oman's Robin Hood (Dent, 1949).
+Other notable works he illustrated were William Caine's The Strangeness of Noel Carton for Herbert Jenkins in 1920, John Galsworthy's Loyalties for Duckworth in 1930, William Kent's My Lord Mayor and the City of London (Herbert Jenkins, 1947), and Carola Oman's Robin Hood (Dent, 1949).
 He also painted the front covers for the Christmas Number of the Radio Times in 1924 and 1925.

 Van Abbé has paintings in national collections in the United Kingdom.

 Family

-Salomon van Abbé married Hannah Wolff (1891–1973) on 3 August 1914 in Stoke Newington, now part of London.
-They had two sons, Derek Maurice (1917–1982) and Norman (1921–2003).
-His sister Marianne (1887–1986) married the Jersey artist Edmund Blampied.
+Salomon van Abbé married Hannah Wolff on 3 August 1914 in Stoke Newington, now part of London.
+They had two sons.